Buffy the Vampire Slayer (2002 video game): Contemporary

 Buffy the Vampire Slayer received "generally favorable" reviews, according to the review aggregator website Metacritic.

 Critics agreed that the game was a successful adaptation of the show that would satisfy fans, and that it was also enjoyable for players who were unfamiliar with the franchise.
-Marc Saltzman of The Cincinnati Enquirer wrote that "video games based on TV franchises don't always live up to the shows that inspired them.
+(Note: Supported by multiple sources:) Marc Saltzman of The Cincinnati Enquirer wrote that "video games based on TV franchises don't always live up to the shows that inspired them.
 Fortunately, Buffy the Vampire Slayer is an exception."
 Reviewers enjoyed that most of the cast of the show reprised their roles, and although several lamented the absence of Sarah Michelle Gellar, praise was directed to Giselle Loren's performance as Buffy.
-The story was positively received, with numerous critics writing that it was faithful to the style of the show.
+(Note: Supported by multiple sources:) The story was positively received, with numerous critics writing that it was faithful to the style of the show.
+(Note: Supported by multiple sources:)

 The game's combat was acclaimed, with reviewers finding it dynamic and engaging.
-Hilary Goldstein of IGN called the fighting system "fantastic" and praised the vampire battles, while Kristian Brogger of Game Informer said the game was "a treatise on how to make a high-octane button masher".
+(Note: Supported by multiple sources:) Hilary Goldstein of IGN called the fighting system "fantastic" and praised the vampire battles, while Kristian Brogger of Game Informer said the game was "a treatise on how to make a high-octane button masher".
 Scott Alan Marriott of AllGame said the combat was "thoroughly enjoyable" and praised the wide variety of moves and attacks available to players.
 The controls received positive comments, with critics finding them smooth and easy to use.

 Critics generally praised the game's graphics.
 Ryan Boyce of Maxim called the visuals "eye-popping", and Zach Meston of GameSpy praised the game's lighting and background detail.
 The character models were lauded, with reviewers praising their detail and accuracy to the series' cast members.
-Conversely, Tom Bramwell of Eurogamer felt that the visuals were too dark, "washed out and PC-like".
+(Note: Supported by multiple sources:) Conversely, Tom Bramwell of Eurogamer felt that the visuals were too dark, "washed out and PC-like".

 Several critics opined that the game was one of the best titles available on the Xbox at the time of release, with some calling it the best beat-em-up for the system.
-GameSpot named the game the runner-up for its August 2002 "Xbox Game of the Month" award.
+(Note: Supported by multiple sources:) GameSpot named the game the runner-up for its August 2002 "Xbox Game of the Month" award.

 The game's camera was the subject of criticism.
 Bramwell said the camera "is not very helpful at all and often causes problems", and others found it to be unreliable during platforming and combat.
-The platforming sequences were criticized; several reviewers disliked Buffy's inability to swim and faulted the lack of checkpoints.
-Critics also found the dialogue and voice clips to be repetitive.
+(Note: Supported by multiple sources:) The platforming sequences were criticized; several reviewers disliked Buffy's inability to swim and faulted the lack of checkpoints.
+(Note: Supported by multiple sources:) Critics also found the dialogue and voice clips to be repetitive.
+(Note: Supported by multiple sources:)